 - Batman gets his own in his second bout with Bane.
 He stabs Bane's wrist with a cable, disabling his Venom supply and knocking him out cold.

 - Can we call "Thunder" Batgirl's Crowning Episode of Awesome?
 She sneaks onto the New Olympus, evades the guards, disables its Thunderstorm weapon before they're able to use it on a bridge full of fleeing citizens, and steals the lightning gun just in time to stop them from shooting down Batman.
 Then, when Batman's captured, she hacks into their system in order to hold it hostage and buy him time to escape, only to smash it when Maxie Zeus finally catches up with her.
 Finally, she steers the crash-landing New Olympus into the harbor, minimizing collateral damage like whoa, while everyone else abandons ship.
 Damn.
 It really shows how far she's come since her earlier episodes where she screwed up just as much as she helped.
-Even Bruce is impressed; it's the first episode where he finally starts taking her seriously.
+Even Bruce is impressed; it's the first episode where he finally starts taking her seriously, and he even gives her a new set of Bat-Gear, saying she's "earned her wings.

 - In Batman's second fight with Poison Ivy, she shows off her huge arsenal of evil vines and giant Venus Fly Traps.
 How does Batman respond?
 Chainsaw gauntlets.